 - "Alexa, change discoball's mode to green."

-You can also query the state of the endpoint using the following utterances:
+You can also query the state of the endpoint by using the following utterances:

-discoball endpoint appears as a Smart Home device that you can control using the GUI.
+discoball endpoint appears as a Smart Home device that you can control by using the GUI.

 Configuring your own endpoints